-- 5. For the purposes of these costings, the policy intention for the organisation's commencement of operations in April 2023 has been followed for Option 6. - 6.
+- 5. For the purposes of these costings, commencement of the organisation's operations in November 2023 has been followed for Option 6.
+This is the earliest point at which this is likely.
+It has been assumed that until October 2023 business as usual costs will continue for HEFCW and the Commission.
+Any residual costs falling to HEFCW and Welsh Government after 31st October 2023 have been captured in the Commission's forecast running costs. - 6.
 For Option 6, early discovery work has been undertaken to produce an options analysis for the location/s and the possible premises for the new Commission.
-The location is dependent on decisions made by the Minister for Education and the Welsh Language, the interim Chair and Advisory Board and the interim CEO for the Commission.
-Therefore, solely for the purposes of this exercise, location costings for the Commission have been determined using a south east Wales base, more details of which are contained below. - 7.
-In early 2019, the Minister for Education provided an early steer on the approach to identifying a location for the new Commission.
+The location is dependent on decisions made by the Minister for Education and the Welsh Language, therefore, solely for the purposes of this exercise, location costings for the Commission have been determined using a southeast Wales base, more details of which are contained below. - 7.
+In early 2019, the then Minister for Education provided an early steer on the approach to identifying a location for the new Commission.
 This was in no way a decision on the location or premises for Commission but to provide a baseline for benchmarking purposes only. - 8.
-The Minister agreed to take forward exploring accommodation options in the south east Wales area for up to 110 staff allowing for any growth.
-This work provided baseline costings to inform the costings for this Regulatory Impact Assessment as well as the work for the projects within the wider programme including the HR & OD, Operational Processes and the Data & ICT projects.
+The Minister agreed to take forward exploring accommodation options in the southeast Wales area for up to 110 staff allowing for any growth (now expanded to 127 staff or 75% occupation density).
+This work provided baseline costings to inform the costings for this Regulatory Impact Assessment as well as the work for the projects within the wider programme including the HR & OD, Operational Processes, and the Data & ICT projects.

-- 9. The rationale for using a south east Wales area as a baseline takes into account the existing critical mass of staff within both Welsh Government and HEFCW based in this area.
-The early analysis also takes into account the 39 (approx.) staff working remotely in south west Wales, mid Wales and north Wales. - 10.
+- 9. The rationale for using a southeast Wales area as a baseline considers the existing critical mass of staff within both Welsh Government and HEFCW based in this area.
+The early analysis also considers the 39 (approx.) staff working remotely in southwest Wales, mid Wales, and north Wales. - 10.
 However, the vision of a traditional office space for the Commission now needs to be challenged and considered within the wider context of the requirements of a 21st century workspace.
 Since the outbreak of Covid 19 and the advice that where possible, the population should work from home, the traditional office base has radically changed. - 11.
 Working from home has become the norm for so many office workers fortunate to have sufficiently agile systems able to accommodate remote working.
 This way of working transformed lives through freeing up time to spend with loved ones and pursuing activities to maximise wellbeing without the pressures of a daily commute.
-However for some, the reverse has been the case, where working from home has been detrimental to wellbeing and has exacerbated feelings of loneliness and reduced contact with others has contributed to social isolation.
-Therefore, a range of options will be considered with digital technologies very much at the forefront taking into account the lessons learnt over the past eighteen months. - 12.
+However, for some, the reverse has been the case, where working from home has been detrimental to wellbeing and has exacerbated feelings of loneliness and reduced contact with others has contributed to social isolation.
+Therefore, a range of options will be considered with digital technologies very much at the forefront considering the lessons learnt over the past two years. - 12.
 Supporting Welsh Ministers imperative to reduce the carbon footprint through reducing numbers working in offices has resulted in a fall in road congestion and private car use which has contributed to improved air quality.
 Therefore, exploring new opportunities for regeneration and economic activity moving from a retail dominated model to a more diverse range of activity, will be a consideration. - 13.
 The eventual determination of a location strategy for the Commission is likely to have a significant impact on other cost elements within these forecasts.